automl/autorl-org/_pages/autorl-tutorial-ecai.md

 # Beyond Trial & Error: A Tutorial on Automated Reinforcement Learning

-This page serves as an overview of André Biedenkapp and Theresa Eimer's tutorial on AutoRL at ECAI 2024.
-We will add slides and code examples at a later point.
+This page serves as an overview of André Biedenkapp and Theresa Eimer's tutorial on AutoRL at ECAI 2024
 ### Outline
 Introduction and algorithmic part on AutoRL (60min):
 1. Primer on RL